 One of the most common SEO problems relates to managing complex site hierarchies.
 An example of this is when you try to implement a site with a local aspect.
 For example, let’s say you sell widgets, and like pizzas, it matters where you sell them.
 Let’s also say that you sell widgets in 200 different cities and towns.
 So far it’s not too bad.

-Now let’s complicate things a bit further and imaging that there are 45 different types of widgets (e.g. you sell auto parts, and there are hundred of different types of parts), but there is still a reason to be concerned about where you sell these widgets – perhaps there is a service aspect to it, or some reason why the customer wants to be able to look at the actual product first.
+Now let’s complicate things a bit further, imagining that there are 45 different types of widgets (e.g. you sell auto parts, and there are hundred of different types of parts), but there is still a reason to be concerned about where you sell these widgets – perhaps there is a service aspect to it, or some reason why the customer wants to be able to look at the actual product first.

 Now you decide you want to offer your users the navigation of their choice.
 Want to search on the product type first?
 Go ahead!
 Pick widgets, then blue widgets, then pick the city where you want to shop for it.
 Your breadcrumb bar might look like this: Widgets > Blue Widgets > CityName.
 Pretty straight forward.